Conditions That May Qualify for Social Security Disability

 Schizophrenia

 The effects of schizophrenia usually begin with trouble sleeping or concentrating and a tense, irritable state of mind.
-As the disease develops, it is normal to experience a lack of emotions, appearances of hallucinations and delusions, and a tendency to isolate oneself.
+As the disease develops, it is expected to experience a lack of emotions, appearances of hallucinations and delusions, and a tendency to isolate oneself.
 Many patients claim to hear voices, which adds to the false assumption that it causes multiple personalities.
 Schizophrenia patients may qualify for Social Security disability, especially where the medical records evidence that they are limited in functioning socially, focusing on tasks, or in other ways.

 Brain Disorders That Affect Mental Function